 The next step is the selection of members of the Working Group (WG).
-This is made by IARC staff who review the literature to identify Working Group candidates and specialists in relevant areas of expertise; they also seek names of possible candidates from the scientific community and advisory groups.
-The list of potential members, including disclosure of relevant conflicts of interest, is posted on the IARC website before the WG is convened and anyone can send comments.
+IARC staff review the literature to identify Working Group candidates and specialists in relevant areas of expertise; they also seek names of possible candidates from the scientific community and advisory groups.
+The list of potential members, including disclosure of relevant conflicts of interest, is posted on the IARC website (http://monographs.iarc.fr/ ENG/Meetings/) before the WG is convened, and anyone can send comments.
 Members are typically scientists who have conducted research relevant to the agent under review, but not necessarily on the specific agent.
 Selection procedures are evaluated yearly by the Scientific and the Governing Councils.
-The IARC Section of Monographs also has an external Advisory Board made of independent scientists that periodically peer-reviews its activities.
+The IARC Section of Monographs also has an external Advisory Board, made up of independent scientists, that periodically peer reviews its activities.
 In addition to Working Group members, invited specialists, representatives of health agencies, stakeholder observers, and the IARC Secretariat also attend meetings.

-The responsibility of the Working Group is to review the literature before the Monograph meeting, discus the literature at the meeting, and then classify whether an agent is carcinogenic to humans, probably carcinogen, possibly carcinogenic, not classifiable as to its carcinogenicity to humans, or probably not carcinogenic to humans (see Appendix 1).
-Working Group members are also responsible for writing each IARC Monograph, which must both review the literature and explain why the Working Group came to their specific conclusions.
+The responsibility of the Working Group is to review the literature before the Monograph meeting, discuss the literature at the meeting, and then classify whether an agent is carcinogenic, probably carcinogenic, possibly carcinogenic, not classifiable, or probably not carcinogenic to humans (see Appendix 1).
+Working Group members are also responsible for writing the IARC Monograph, which must both review the literature and explain why the Working Group came to their specific conclusions.

-The procedures used to evaluate the scientific evidence are also described in the Preamble to the Monographs and on the IARC website (monographs.iarc.fr).
+The procedures used to evaluate the scientific evidence are described in the Preamble to the Monographs (IARC 2006).
 It is important to stress that only Working Group members conduct the actual evaluation (Wild and Cogliano 2011; Wild and Straif 2011).
-IA C staff facilitate the evaluation process and ensure that the procedures described in the Preamble are followed; however, they do not determine the outcomes.
+IARC staff facilitate the evaluation process and ensure that the procedures described in the Preamble are followed; however, they do not determine the outcomes.

 IARC assessments of carcinogenicity are based on, and necessarily limited to, scientific evidence available at the time of the review.
 The evidence comes from epidemiologic studies, animal bioassays, pharmacokinetic/mechanistic experiments, and surveys of human exposure.
-The aim is to include all relevant papers on cancer in humans and experimental animals that have been published, or accepted for publication, in peer-reviewed scientific journals, and also any publicly available government or agency documents that provide data on the circumstances and extent of human exposure.
-To this end, the search of the literature takes a comprehensive approach.
+The aim is to include all relevant papers on cancer in humans and experimental animals that have been published, or accepted for publication, in peer-reviewed scientific journals and also any publicly available government or agency documents that provide data on the circumstances and extent of human exposure.
+To that end, the search of the literature takes a comprehensive approach.
 Papers that are found not to provide useful evidence can be excluded later in the process.
 IARC staff first use previous IARC Monographs (if available), database searches using relevant text strings, and contact with investigators in the field to identify potentially relevant material.
 Thus, the initial assembly of the literature is performed by individuals who are not engaged in the actual evaluation.
-Working Group members are then assigned various writing tasks and they are instructed to perform their own literature searches to identify any further papers that might have been missed.
-In addition, all of the papers assembled by IARC are made available to the full Working Group before they meet, and any member can recommend other papers not identified, which they think should be considered.
+Working Group members are then assigned various writing tasks and are instructed to perform their own literature searches to identify any further papers that might have been missed.
+In addition, all of the papers assembled by IARC are made available to the full Working Group before they meet, and any member can recommend other papers not previously identified that they think should be considered.
 Finally, papers can be recommended by stakeholder representatives before or during the Working Group meeting.

-At the meeting of the Working Group, the assembled documents are reviewed by disciplinerelated subgroup's, which review and summarize them.
+At the meeting of the Working Group, the assembled documents are reviewed and summarized by discipline-related subgroups.
 However, any member of the Working Group has access to all of the assembled literature.
 The summaries are distributed to all subgroups, and information from all disciplines is discussed in plenary sessions prior to assigning the agents to a specific carcinogenicity category.